bcix/tinyirrdbcache/README.md

 Usage
 -----

- - Download the file and run "nodejs <filename>"
+ - Download the file and run "node *filename*"
- - Wait for databases to be cached (signified by "Exported <dbname>")
+ - Wait for databases to be cached (signified by "Exported *dbname*")
- - When rerunning and cache files are found, wait for "Import done; <dbname>"
+ - When rerunning and cache files are found, wait for "Import done; *dbname*"

 try
  - curl localhost:8086/ripe/AS-CHAOS/v6